-\paragraph{Leveraging Multiple Policies} The idea of utilizing multiple source policies can be found in the literature of policy reuse frameworks~\citep{fernandez2006probabilistic,rosman2016bayesian,li2018optimal,zheng2018deep,Li2018}.
-The basic motivation behind these works is to provide ``nearly-optimal solutions''~\citep{rosman2016bayesian} for short-duration tasks by reusing one of the source policies, where each source would perform well on environment instances with different rewards (\eg, different goals in maze tasks).
-In our problem setting, where environmental dynamics behind each source policy are different, reusing a single policy without an adaptation is not the right approach, as described in \citep{Chen2018} and also demonstrated in our experiment.
-Another relevant idea is hierarchical RL~\citep{barto2003recent,kulkarni2016hierarchical,osa2019hierarchical} that involves a hierarchy of policies (or action-value functions) to enable temporal abstraction.
-In particular, option frameworks~\citep{sutton1999between,Bacon2016,mankowitz2018learning} make use of a collection of policies as a part of ``options''.
+\paragraph{Leveraging Multiple Policies.} The idea of utilizing multiple source policies can be found in the literature of policy reuse frameworks~\cite{fernandez2006probabilistic,rosman2016bayesian,li2018optimal,zheng2018deep,Li2018}.
+The basic motivation behind these works is to provide ``nearly-optimal solutions''~\cite{rosman2016bayesian} for short-duration tasks by reusing one of the source policies, where each source would perform well on environment instances with different rewards (\eg, different goals in maze tasks).
+In our problem setting, where environmental dynamics behind each source policy are different, reusing a single policy is not the right approach as described in \cite{Chen2018}.
+Even with leveraging multiple source policies by a convex combination where the weights are predicted from an additional network learned from scratch~\cite{rajendran:attend}, the performance is still limited without effective and flexible source policy aggregation, as demonstrated in our experiments.
+Another relevant idea is hierarchical RL~\cite{kulkarni2016hierarchical,osa2019hierarchical} that involves a hierarchy of policies (or action-value functions) to enable temporal abstraction.
+In particular, option frameworks~\cite{sutton1999between,Bacon2016,mankowitz2018learning} make use of a collection of policies as a part of ``options''.
 However, they assumed all the policies in the hierarchy to be learned in a single environment instance.
-Another relevant work along this line of research is \citep{Frans2017}, which meta-learns a hierarchy of multiple sub-policies by training a master policy over the distribution of tasks.
+Another relevant work along this line of research is \cite{Frans2017}, which meta-learns a hierarchy of multiple sub-policies by training a master policy over the distribution of tasks.
 Nevertheless, hierarchical RL approaches are not useful for leveraging multiple source policies each acquired under diverse environmental dynamics.

-\paragraph{Learning Residuals in RL} Finally, some recent works adopt residual learning to mitigate the limited performance of hand-engineered policies~\citep{Silver2018,Johannink2018,Rana2019}.
+\paragraph{Learning Residuals in RL.} Some recent works adopt residual learning to mitigate the limited performance of hand-engineered policies \cite{Silver2018,Johannink2018}.
 We are interested in a more extended scenario where various source policies with unknown performances are provided instead of a single sub-optimal policy.
-Also, these approaches focus only on RL problems for robotic tasks in the continuous action space, while our approach could work on both of continuous and discrete action spaces in a broad range of environments.
+Also, these approaches focus only on robotic tasks in the continuous action space, while our approach could work on both of continuous and discrete action spaces in a broad range of environments.